EcoGame/eco/README.md

 Q - Re-align the camera back to the default position

-Accent Grave (or Tilde) - Toggle on-screen debug information
+H, OR Accent Grave (or Tilde) - Toggle on-screen debug information

 G - Toggle stdout debug information